 What is Honeycomb?

-When holding a frame of beeswax honeycomb, you must marvel at the beauty.
+When holding a frame of beeswax honeycomb, you must marvel at the beauty of wax and honey.
 Thousands of individual beeswax cells make up the structure inside the hive.
 What is honeycomb?

 You do not have to be a beekeeper to appreciate the beauty of beeswax comb.
 It is the internal structure of the hive.
 The physical “building blocks” of a honey bee colony.

 Thousands of hexagon shaped cells make up the sheets of comb inside a hive.
 Why hexagons?
 This shape makes the best use of building materials and space.
 There are no wasted corners.

 Where Beeswax Comb Come From?

 Worker honey bees have the amazing ability to create beeswax.
 8 wax glands are located on the underside of the abdomen.

 Younger adults are the best wax producers but older bees can make beeswax too.
 Wax production requires a lot of energy.
 Bees that are making wax must consume a lot of honey.